yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/05-linked-lists/LAB.md

   * **test/** -- directory for holding your programs unit and integration tests

 #### Testing
-  * write at least three test assertions for each method of the Stack and Queue List Data Structures
+  * write at least three test assertions for each method of the Singly Linked List Data Structure
   * organize your tests into appropriate describe/it blocks for test output readability

 ####  Documentation